Testing Regular Black Holes with X-ray data of GX 339-4: Spectral Analysis

+Next, we improve Model~0 by introducing a relativistic reflection component {\tt relxilllp\_nk}~\cite{Bambi:2016sac,Abdikamalov:2019yrr,Abdikamalov:2020oci}, and replacing the Newtonian thermal component (\texttt{diskbb}) with the relativistic thermal model in non-Kerr spacetime (\texttt{nkbb})~\cite{Zhou:2019fcg}.
+With our goal in mind of constraining the regularization parameter, both \texttt{relxilllp\_nk} and \texttt{nkbb} adopt the spacetime described in Eq.~\ref{line_element}, linking their spin ($a_*$) and regularization parameter ($l/M$).
+We initially fix $l/M = 0$, corresponding to the Kerr metric, allowing direct comparison of our analysis with results reported in the literature.
+We set the color-correction factor in \texttt{nkbb} to $f_{\rm col} = 1.7$.
+This factor is a phenomenological parameter that compensates for non-thermal effects--primarily electron-photon scattering--in the disk’s atmosphere, which can alter the apparent thermal spectrum.
+A value of $f_{\rm col}=1.7$ is conventionally used for a $10~M_{\odot}$ black hole accreting at~$10\%$ of the Eddington limit~\cite{Shimura:1995nu, Davis:2006bk}.
+This configuration is referred to as Model~1 throughout this manuscript.
+The complete model is now expressed as follows:

-{\tt relxilllp$\_$nk} describes the reflection spectrum of an accretion disk around a regular black hole and illuminated by a lamppost corona.
-We set the reflection fraction of {\tt relxilllp$\_$nk} to $-1$, so the model does not produce any continuum from the corona, which is instead described by {\tt compTT}.
-In {\tt nkbb}, we thaw the black hole mass, $M$, and distance, $D$, in the fit.
-This is not the standard approach for the continuum fitting method as normally it requires $M$, $D$, and $i$ from independent observations.
-However, in our case, we tie the parameters $i$ and $a_*$ in {\tt nkbb} with the same parameters in {\tt relxilllp$\_$nk} and we allow $M$ and $D$ to be inferred from the thermal spectrum~\cite{Tripathi:2020dni}.
-Further, we allow the photon index, $\Gamma$, to vary in the fit and link the high-energy cutoff $E_{\rm cut}$ in the reflection spectrum to the coronal temperature in {\tt compTT} as $2kT_{\rm plasma} = E_{\rm cut}$.
-The best-fit model, along with the components and data to best-fit model ratio, for both the Kerr ($l=0$, model~1) and the non-Kerr ($l$ free in the fit, model~2) cases, are shown in Fig.~\ref{f-mo-ra}.
-The study's discussion and conclusion will be presented in the next section.
+\texttt{relxilllp\_nk} models the reflection spectrum of an accretion disk around a regular black hole, assuming illumination by a lamppost corona.
+We set its reflection fraction to $-1$ so that no direct coronal continuum is included in this component; instead, the continuum is described by \texttt{cutoffpl}.
+In \texttt{nkbb}, we treat the black hole mass ($M$) and distance ($D$) as free parameters during the fit.
+Although the standard continuum-fitting method typically relies on $M$, $D$, and observer’s viewing angle $(i)$ from independent observations, we adopt a different approach.
+Here we tie the inclination ($i$) and spin parameter ($a_*$) in \texttt{nkbb} to the corresponding parameters in \texttt{relxilllp\_nk}, and let $M$ and $D$ be inferred from the thermal spectrum~\cite{Tripathi:2020dni}.
+This slightly unconventional approach helps maintain consistency between the reflection and thermal components while still probing the effects of varying mass and distance.
+The left column of Fig.~\ref{f-mo-ra} presents the best-fit result of Model~1 in the top panel and the ratio of the data to the best-fit model in the bottom panel.